surrealdb/surrealmx/README.md

 #### Range operations

-MemoDB provides powerful range-based operations for scanning, counting, and iterating over keys.
+SurrealMX provides powerful range-based operations for scanning, counting, and iterating over keys.
 All range operations support:

 - **Forward and reverse iteration**
 - **Skip and limit parameters** for pagination